Veteran owned and operated.

 What does the machine look like?

-It is a large machine, open at both ends, and very similar to a CT or MRI scanner.
+It is a large machine, open at both ends, and very similar to a CT scanner.
 (Click on the “scanner” on our technology page to get a 360 view)

 What is FDG?